vuxcode/pr1-project-VioletaJan/time-report.md

   - Tried to add radio buttons for frappino.
 - 2022-04-26 Worked for 0,3 hour.
   - Tried to fix frappino problem.
 Lost.
+- 2022-04-28 Worked for 2 hours.
+  - Tried to get frappino questions.
+Managed to give frapino questions for all drinks.